In a human arm, the phalanges are _____ to the humerus. | Channels for Pearson+

 1

-Step 1: Understand the anatomical terms provided in the options.
-'Distal' refers to a position farther away from the point of attachment or origin, 'Superior' refers to a position above or higher, 'Medial' refers to a position closer to the midline of the body, and 'Proximal' refers to a position closer to the point of attachment or origin.

-Step 2: Identify the anatomical structures mentioned in the question.
-The phalanges are the bones in the fingers, while the humerus is the upper arm bone that connects to the shoulder.
+Step 2: Identify the anatomical structures mentioned.
+The phalanges are the bones in the fingers, and the humerus is the upper arm bone that connects to the shoulder.

-Step 3: Consider the relative position of the phalanges to the humerus.
-Since the phalanges are located farther away from the shoulder (the point of attachment of the humerus), they are considered 'distal' to the humerus.

-Step 4: Eliminate the incorrect options based on the definitions.
-'Superior' does not apply because the phalanges are not above the humerus.
-'Medial' does not apply because the phalanges are not closer to the midline relative to the humerus.
-'Proximal' does not apply because the phalanges are farther away from the point of attachment.
+Step 4: Eliminate incorrect options.
+'Medial' and 'superior' do not describe the spatial relationship between the phalanges and the humerus.
+'Proximal' is incorrect because the phalanges are farther away from the point of attachment.

-Step 5: Conclude that the correct anatomical term describing the position of the phalanges relative to the humerus is 'distal'.
+Step 5: Conclude that the correct term to describe the relationship between the phalanges and the humerus is 'distal'.

 Watch next